audaciaconsulting/Audacia.SecureHeadersMiddleware/README.md

 app.UseCustomSecurityHeaders();
 ```

+# Change History
+The `Audacia.SecureHeadersMiddleware` repository change history can be found in this [changelog](./CHANGELOG.md):

 # Contributing
 We welcome contributions!
 Please feel free to check our [Contribution Guidlines](https://github.com/audaciaconsulting/.github/blob/main/CONTRIBUTING.md) for feature requests, issue reporting and guidelines.